sun123zxy/7z-edit/README.md

 - 7-Zip installed and added to the system PATH
 - (Optional) Python 3.x if you wish to run the script directly

+Developed on Windows 11 with Python 3.13.2 and 7-Zip 22.00.
+Windows executables are provided in releases.
+Should work on other platforms as well, but this is not tested.

 ## Usage

 ```sh